 When I was 16-17 years old I wanted to work as a computer games developer.
 This was in the mid-’80s and Sweden didn’t have the games industry of today.
 The founding members of Digital Illusions (Battlefield etc) were still a team of game crackers calling themselves The Silents.

-My first try was a space shooter for the Commodore 64 that I did together with a friend.
-It took too long to develop (due to school etc) and by the time we had a demo ready, the Commodore 64 computer was phased out by the Amiga.
+If you wanted to work as a games developer in Sweden you either had to land a freelance job or do it all by yourself and then try to get some interest from a British distributor or games company.
+My first try in game development was a space shooter for the Commodore 64 that I did together with my friend Stefan Valter.
+We took too much time developing it (due to school, life, etc), so by the time we had playable a demo ready, the Commodore 64 computer was phased out by the Amiga.

 This game was called Cybergames (This was before the unrelated Cyber Games tournaments started).
 Thanks to the internet it’s still out there.
-Today I found a Polish review of the game, from 2006, which is kind of amazing concidering Cybergames was released 15 years ago.
+Today I found a Polish review of the game, from 2006, which is kind of amazing considering Cybergames was released 15 years ago.